DAVID GREENE, Host:

-Ms. HAWTHORNE: Ive had several miscarriages.
-Ive had a couple of strokes.
+HAWTHORNE: I've had several miscarriages.
+I've had a couple of strokes.
 I was also gang raped in the military four separate times, none of which have been prosecuted.

 HOWARD: Hawthorne alleges she tried to report the rapes to superiors but was rebuffed.
 Today she's part of a growing class action lawsuit filed in Virginia Federal court on behalf or active duty and veteran victims of sexual trauma.
 But at the time, Hawthorne says, she felt helpless.
 She tried to just get over it and do her job.

-Ms. HAWTHORNE: We have basically, like, trained ourselves to act like that didnt hurt, roll with the punches.
-And so when we come back and we have, like, PTSD, flash backs, things like that, we deny it more than men do because were saying oh, well I just - well, shes just emotional.
+HAWTHORNE: We have basically, like, trained ourselves to act like that didn't hurt, roll with the punches.
+And so when we come back and we have, like, PTSD, flash backs, things like that, we deny it more than men do because we're saying oh, well I just - well, she's just emotional.

 HOWARD: So, once she was back, Hawthorne tried to keep her symptoms at bay.
 She finally had a baby with her husband, but then their marriage fell apart.
 And Hawthorne got sicker.

-Ms. HAWTHORNE: Because I remember one instance when I had laid down, and she couldnt have been no older than five, and Id taken my medicine, and I was out cold.
+HAWTHORNE: Because I remember one instance when I had laid down, and she couldn't have been no older than five, and I'd taken my medicine, and I was out cold.
 And I woke up to these little baby hands trying to CPR.

-Ms. MARSHA FOUR (Executive Director, Philadelphia Veterans Multi-Service and Education Center): When youre suffering with that kind of pain, it bleeds over, it becomes part of everything that you do.
+MARSHA FOUR: When you're suffering with that kind of pain, it bleeds over, it becomes part of everything that you do.

-Ms. FOUR: You know, if theres issues or problems, well deal with them later.
+FOUR: You know, if there's issues or problems, we'll deal with them later.
 We have to get to the ballgame, or we have to get to the grocery store, or so many other things take precedence over our own health.

-Ms. ALFEIA DEVAUGH GOODWIN (Operation Iraqi Freedom Veteran): I was very fortunate because I had that.
+ALFEIA DEVAUGH GOODWIN: I was very fortunate because I had that.
 I had someone I could just call and say what do I do?

-Ms. GOODWIN: So if you need a ride to drill, or if you need someone to call you in the morning, then thats what we need to do.
+DEVAUGH GOODWIN: So if you need a ride to drill, or if you need someone to call you in the morning, then that's what we need to do.
 We need to link people up together who can help one another.

-For NPR News, Im Jen Howard in Philadelphia.
+HOWARD: For NPR News, I'm Jen Howard in Philadelphia.

 GREENE: And our series continues today on All Things Considered with the story of a woman making the transition from the military to a college campus.